Clemens August Graf von Galen: Berlin (1906–1929)

 During the First World War, Galen volunteered for military service in order to demonstrate his loyalty to the Kaiser.
 As parish priest, he encouraged his parishioners to serve their country willingly.
 In August 1917 he visited the front lines in France and found the optimistic morale of the troops uplifting.
 "Feelings of German nationalism, apparently, could triumph over concern for the violations of the sanctity of human life in war."
 In 1916 and 1917 he welcomed reports that the German military had a plan to colonize Eastern Europe, stating that German Catholics should be moved into the area, especially Lithuania, with the goal not of expelling the Lithuanians, but educating them to think and feel as Germans.

 Following the German surrender in November 1918, Galen, still in Berlin, worked to create soup kitchens, aid societies, and clothing drives to deal with immediate problems of hunger and poverty.
 He feared the lower classes would embrace radicalism and anarchy.
 Galen deplored the fall of the monarchy and was suspicious of the new Weimar democracy, believing that "the revolutionary ideas of 1918 had caused considerable damage to Catholic Christianity."
-He believed the stab-in-the-back myth, which held that the German Army hadn't been defeated in battle but by being undermined by defeatist elements on the home front and, as did most Germans, considered the Treaty of Versailles unjust.
+He believed the stab-in-the-back myth, which held that the German Army had not been defeated in battle but by being undermined by defeatist elements on the home front and, as did most Germans, considered the Treaty of Versailles unjust.